mikrono/tModLoaderWiki_kr_ko/ModGore.md

 This class represents a type of gore that is added by a mod.
 Only one instance of this class will ever exist for each type of gore you add.

-## Properties

-### public string Name

-The internal name of this type of gore.

-### public int Type

-The internal ID of this type of gore.

-### public Mod mod

-The mod which has added this type of gore.

 ## Methods

-### public static ModGore GetGore(int type)
+### public static int GetGoreSlot(string texture)

-Gets the ModGore instance corresponding to the specified type.
+Gets the type of the custom gore corresponding to the given texture.
+Returns 0 if the texture does not represent a gore.

-### public virtual bool Autoload(ref string name, ref string texture)

-Allows you to modify the name and texture path of this gore when it is autoloaded.
-Return true to autoload this gore.
-When a gore is autoloaded, that means you do not need to manually call Mod.AddGore.
-By default returns the mod's autoload property.

 ### public virtual void OnSpawn(Gore gore)